alasdair-breasley/alasdair-breasley/README.md

 Examples of my academic and published professional writing can be found here [link](https://github.com/alasdair-breasley/writing-examples).

 Examples of maps and geospatial visualisations I have produced can be found here [link](https://github.com/alasdair-breasley/mapping-examples).

+I am currently in the process of making additional repos public and adding more writing and mapping examples, so stay tuned!